By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 C. Substance-induced disorders.
 They may also develop long-term issues as a result of drug use.
-Meth induced psychosis is becoming more common in my area.
-The central valley of California was described in a recent news article as “The Meth capital of America.”
+Meth-induced psychosis is becoming more common in my area.
+The central valley of California was described in a recent news article as “The Meth Capital of America.”
 It is clear that people under the influence of meth can be psychotic.
 It is also beginning to be clear that the psychosis does not always go away once they stop using Meth.
 The way in which Meth damages some parts of the brain more than others, those changes on brain scans, are making some researchers look at specific structures in the brain as possible causes for many cases of psychosis.

-There is a difference in the hallucinations experienced by drug abusers and those reported by people with a psychosis.
+There is a difference in the hallucinations experienced by drug abusers and those reported by people with psychosis.
 People with Schizophrenia most often report hearing voices, auditory hallucinations.
-Meth induced psychosis is most often visual.
+Meth-induced psychosis is most often visual.
 They see Meth monsters or pet shadow puppies.
 Meth users also report that their visions do not go away when they close their eyes.
 So while the two types of psychosis are similar they are not identical.
 Maybe future research will answer all these questions.

 2. People with a mental or emotional problem may be more attracted to a particular drug.

 People with chronic episodes of depression may be attracted to stimulants.
 The quick lift of caffeine or cocaine can make your depression more manageable – temporarily, very temporarily.
 Freud, the father of modern psychiatry experimented with Cocaine as a way to treat depression and produce overall happiness.
 What we found out was that while there might be a lift of mood, there was always a crash afterward.
-So the use of stimulants is no longer accepted practice because it leaves the user in a worse state that where they started.
+So the use of stimulants is no longer accepted practice because it leaves the user in a worse state than where they started.

 While we are on the subject of smoking, however briefly, I need to mention one report I read that said that more than half the cigarettes smoked in America are consumed by people with a DSM-4-TR diagnosis.
-Some writers have suggested that cigarette companies have deliberately added things and marketed their product to people with mental illness and substance abuse disorders.
+Some writers have suggested that cigarette companies have deliberately added things and marketed their products to people with mental illness and substance abuse disorders.
 I do not know if that is true but I do know many clients with severe mental illnesses and substance abusers are heavy smokers.
 Remember this blog is called counselors soapbox for a reason.

-In residential substance abuse facilities we find that many clients entering treatment had the symptoms of a mental or emotional disorder before they ever started abusing substances.
+In residential substance abuse facilities, we find that many clients entering treatment had the symptoms of a mental or emotional disorder before they ever started abusing substances.
 One theory to explain this is that some substance abusers are “self-medicating.”

-3. Giving up your drug of choice can result in severe depression, anxiety and other emotional problems.
+3. Giving up your drug of choice can result in severe depression, anxiety, and other emotional problems.

 Most long-term users get closer to their drug of choice than to other people.
 All their friends are involved with the same drug.
 So once they quit they are very alone.